JoePaxton/graphs/README.md

 First you need to get the Track ID from the song you want to analyze.
 Then you can continue making your graph the way you want it to look using [matplotlib].
 After this, I used a scatter and bar plot from the [matplotlib] API and fed the data of the mean of pitches and timbre into two different plots.
+See how I implemented [researchmodule.py] to create my graphs.

 ```python
 import echonest.remix.audio as audio